Burneeble/containers/Readme.md

 # Burneeble containers

-This repository contains a set of publicly available DOcker images, ready to be used in a lot of common scenarios.
+This repository contains a set of publicly available Docker images, ready to be used in a lot of common scenarios.

 #### List of images